PaulDMooney/css-grid-blog/ICONS_BLOGPOST.md

 You can read more about it in [this article](ttps://css-tricks.com/svg-fragment-identifiers-work/)

 From here it's up to you to decide how you want to incorporate this into your project.
-Do you manually build the sprite file?
-You can use a command line tool to build the sprite file for you like [svg-sprite](https://www.npmjs.com/package/svg-sprite).
-Or you can try to make it a part of your project's build.
+Do you build the sprite file yourself?
+Alternatively you can use a command line tool, like [svg-sprite](https://www.npmjs.com/package/svg-sprite), to build the sprite file for you.
+Another option is you can try to make it a part of your project's build.